 AGYA members from different backgrounds across the natural sciences, health sciences, life sciences, and technical sciences at different institutions in Germany and Arab countries team up to gain new insights into the role of plant-derived natural products in various aspects of health.

 Jordan and Egypt (Pharmacology)

 Dr. Suhair Sunoqrot and Prof. Dr. Maha Nasr have extensive experience in the development of various types of nano-systems for effective delivery of phytochemicals and plant extracts.
-In this project, both seek to develop novel nanoparticles loaded with bioactive natural compounds and they test its efficacy in the treatment of diseases such as cancer and inflammation.
+In this project, both sought to develop novel nanoparticles loaded with bioactive natural compounds and tested its efficacy in the treatment of diseases such as cancer, inflammation, and wound healing.